Nooberieno/jura/README.md

 # Bugs
 This section contains the current known major bugs and are being worked on.

-Terminal does not get properly restored after an error has been thrown.

 The editor does not update in size after the terminal or terminal emulator changes size.